Relintai/pandemonium_engine_docs/03_usage/20_export/12_exporting_for_android.md

 ```

 This keystore and key are used to verify your developer identity, remember the password and keep it in a safe place!
-Use Google's Android Developer guides to learn more about `APK signing ( https://developer.android.com/studio/publish/app-signing )`.
+Use Google's Android Developer guides to learn more about [APK signing](https://developer.android.com/studio/publish/app-signing).

 Now fill in the following forms in your Android Export Presets: